jannikmi/multivar_horner/paper/paper.md

 The true result in this case should always be the sum of all coefficients.
 Any deviation of the evaluation value from the sum of coefficients hence is numerical error.
 In order to receive more representative results, the obtained numerical error is being averaged over 100 tries with uniformly random coefficients in the range $[-1; 1]$.
+The polynomial evaluation uses the default 64-bit floating point numbers, whereas the ground truth sum of 64-bit coefficients has been computed with 128-bit accuracy in order to avoid numerical errors in the ground truth value.

 ![numerical error of evaluating randomly generated polynomials in canonical form relative to the Horner factorisation.\label{fig:num_err_heatmap}](../docs/_static/num_err_heatmap.png)

 Note that even though the original monomials are not actually present in a Horner factorisation, the amount of coefficients however is identical to the amount of coefficients of its canonical form.
 With increasing size in terms of the amount of included coefficients the numerical error of both the canonical form and the Horner factorisation found by `multivar_horner` grow exponentially (cf. \autoref{fig:num_err_growth}).
 However, in comparison to the canonical form, the Horner factorisation is more numerically stable as it has also been visualised in \autoref{fig:num_err_heatmap}.
+For theoretical results of
+The numerical stability of Horner factorisations has theoretically been shown in [@greedyHorner; @pena2000multivariate; @pena2000multivariate2].

 Even though the amount of operations required for evaluating the polynomials grow exponentially with their size irrespective of the representation, the rate of growth is lower for the Horner factorisation (cf. \autoref{fig:num_ops_growth}).
 As a result, the Horner factorisations are computationally easier to evaluate.